-Figure 34.
-Simple-swap disk drive installation
+Figure 59.
+Simple-swap drive installation

-- Step 1.
-Slide the drive into the drive bay.
-Make sure the drive handle is in the open position. - Step 2.
-Lock the drive into place by rotating the drive handle inward until it clicks.
+- a.
+Make sure the drive handle is in the open position.
+Slide the drive into the drive bay, and push it until it stops. - b.
+2 Rotate the drive handle inwards until it clicks and lock the drive in place.